amirongit/notecode/algebra.md

 #### Point - slope form
 - in this form, the slope & the coordinations of a single point is visible
 - the overall form is `m (x - x1) = y - y1` with the given point (x1, y1)
-- can be derived from three combination of info:
+- is possible to derive from three combination of info:
     - `m = (y - y1) / (x - x1)` form
     - a given point & slope (which leads the above option)
     - two given points (which leads the above option)
-#### A stupid version of the standard form
+#### Stupid version of the standard form
 - the same, but with 'a' being equal or greater than zero

 ### Parallel & perpendicular lines